lpinner/vscode-chordpro/README.md

-# ChordPro support for Sublime Text
+# ChordPro support for Visual Studio Code

-This repository contains various elements to support ChordPro files in Sublime Text 2 & 3.
-It currently includes the following:
+This repository will contain various elements to support ChordPro files in Visual Studio Code.

+## Note it currently is just for sublime text as I haven't added my changes yet.

+It is derived from [sublime-chordpro](https://github.com/kudanai/sublime-chordpro).
+It will include the following:

  - Syntax highlighting,
  - Snippets
- - Build Systems (chordpro -> postscript)
+ - Build Systems (chordpro -> PDF)

  for more information on usage, see the `Docs` folder.